Why Putin's Miscalculation Could Make Russia Step Up Attacks

 These were intended as targeted killings, not the kind of widespread attack we are starting to see in Ukraine, but the principle is the same – civilian lives don’t matter if Russia’s broader interests are at stake.

-It is true that Putin has somberly said that if anyone considers interfering in the conflict, he will face “more serious consequences than any in his history”.
-And he always repeats the idea that if the world doesn’t include Russia, why should it continue to exist?
+It is true that Putin has somberly said that if anyone considers interfering in the conflict, they face “more serious consequences than any in his history.”
+And he always repeats the idea that if the world does not include Russia, why should it continue to exist?

 Still, NATO would have to miscalculate very badly for a nuclear confrontation to develop.